-One of the reasons Sausalito is such a vibrant place to live is you, the enthusiastic residents.
-Our wonderful Library serves a central role in the community – it’s been called Sausalito’s “living room” – but can’t do so without the community’s help.
-There are many ways you can get involved.
+The Sausalito Library serves a central role in the community – it’s been called Sausalito’s “living room” – but can’t do so without the community’s help.

-The Friends of the Sausalito Library supports immediate needs and short-term projects on the Library’s wish list.
-The Friends also coordinate the volunteer program, which can be a very enjoyable way to get involved.
+The Friends of the Sausalito Library supports immediate needs and short-term projects through grants to the Library.
+Programs and resources funded include the children's summer reading program, the Library's new lectern, and a projection system for Library events.
+The Friends also coordinate the volunteer program, which can be a fun way to get involved.

 The Sausalito Library Foundation, established in 2006, provides long-term support and financial stability for the Sausalito Public Library.
 Donations and bequests from the community are being continually developed to fund new technology, special programs, and capital improvements.
 The Foundation works to ensure the sustained excellence of our library as an essential community resource now and in the future.